We’ll Help You Stay On Track

 Have you received a message in Cal Central advising you to complete an SAP Appeal?
 Not sure what steps to take to re-establish your financial aid eligibility?
 Follow these simple steps or see an adviser in Cal Student Central for assistance.

 The Financial Aid & Scholarships Office strongly encourages you to submit your appeal as soon as possible.
-The deadlines for SAP Appeals are: September 6, 2019, for Fall 2019 and February 7, 2020, for Spring 2020.
-There are no SAP Appeals for Summer 2020.
+The deadlines for SAP Appeals are: September 14, 2020 for Fall 2020 and February 5, 2021 for Spring 2021.
+There are no SAP appeals reviwed in Summer.
 We will not consider any appeals retroactively after the term is over.

 Preparing Your Appeal